chepkiruibetty/Akan-Names/README.md

 ## Known Bugs

-My website is not quite responsive, but i am working on m it  to make it work better.
+My website is not quite responsive, but i am working on  it  to make it work better.

 ## Technologies Used